cyfronet-fid/sat4envi/README.md

 `s4e-demo` is a data set which consists of a month of data of five products.
 There is no archive with this data set, but it is available in the CEPH's bucket `s4e-demo`.
-After setting the property `seed.products.data-set`, you must modify the GeoServer docker container volume to point to the `s3.properties` file with Cyfronet's CEPH instance url and credentials.
+After setting the property `seed.products.data-set`, point the GeoServer to the Cyfronet's CEPH instance.
 Moreover, you must set a proper bucket by setting `s3.bucket=s4e-demo` so that layers provisioned to the GeoServer have correct bucket set.
 (The provisioning will take a while, so it makes sense to only do it once and in the subsequent runs disable